Inferring Tie Strength in Temporal Networks: Strong Triadic Closure in Temporal Networks

-\textbf{Updating the MWVC} If the sliding time window moves forward, the current wedge graph $W$ is updated by the sequence $\sigma$.
-We consider the updates occurring one at a time and maintain a $2$-approximation of an MWVC in $W$. \Cref{alg:pricing} shows our dynamic pricing approximation based on the non-dynamic 2-approximation for the MWVC.
+If the sliding time window moves forward, the current wedge graph $W$ is updated by the sequence $\sigma$.
+We consider the updates occurring one at a time and maintain a $2$-approximation of an MWVC in $W$. \Cref{alg:pricing} shows our dynamic pricing approximation based on the non-dynamic approximation for the MWVC.
 The algorithm supports the needed operations of inserting and deleting edges, as well as increasing and decreasing vertex weights.
-When called for the first time, an empty vertex cover $C$ and wedge graph $W$ are initialized (line~\ref{alg:init}f.), which will be maintained and updated in subsequent calls of the algorithm.
-In the following, we show that our algorithm gives a 2-approximation of the MWVC after each of the update operations. \begin{definition} We assign to each edge $e\in E(W)$ a price $p(e)\in \mathbb{R}$.
+When called for the first time, an empty vertex cover $C$ and wedge graph $W$ are initialized (line~\ref{alg:init} and following), which will be maintained and updated in subsequent calls of the algorithm.
+In the following, we show the general result that our algorithm gives a $k$-approximation of the MWVC after each update operation in a $k$-uniform hypergraph. \begin{definition} We assign to each edge $e\in E(W)$ a price $p(e)\in \mathbb{R}$.
 We call prices fair, if $s(v)=\sum_{e\in \delta(v)}p(e)\leq w(v)$ for all $v\in V(W)$.
 And, we say a vertex $v\in V(W)$ is tight if $s(v)=w(v)$. \end{definition}

-Let $W$ be the current wedge graph and $\sigma$ a sequence of dynamic update requests, i.e., inserting or deleting edges and increasing or decreasing vertex weights in $W$. \Cref{alg:pricing} calls for each request $r\in \sigma$ a corresponding procedure to update $W$ and the current vertex cover $C$ (line \ref{alg:main_loop}f.).
+Let $W$ be the current hypergraph (i.e. the current wedge graph) and $\sigma$ a sequence of dynamic update requests, i.e., inserting or deleting edges and increasing or decreasing vertex weights in $W$. \Cref{alg:pricing} calls for each request $r\in \sigma$ a corresponding procedure to update $W$ and the current vertex cover $C$ (line \ref{alg:main_loop} and following).
 We show that after each processed request, the following invariant holds.

 \begin{invariant} The prices are fair, i.e., $s(v)\leq w(v)$ for all vertices $v\in V(W)$, and $C\subseteq V(W)$ is a vertex cover. \end{invariant}